 WheatonArts is in a semi-rural area, with no direct link to public transportation.
 Outside transportation services should be instructed to drop off and pick up passengers at 1501 Glasstown Road, Millville, NJ 08332 at the Main Gate.

 GPS users should use 1000 Village Drive, Millville, NJ 08332.

 Companions and assistants of visitors with disabilities will not be charged admission.

 WheatonArts owns 5 assisted listening receivers with 1 microphone transmitter.
 These devices are housed in the Museum of American Glass, but can be moved to accommodate performances or other needs on campus.
-Additionally, in our Glass Studio, an amplified sound system is used 3 times daily for narrated demonstrations of glass making activity on the studio floor.
+Additionally, in our Glass Studio, an amplified sound system is used for narrated demonstrations of glassmaking activities on the studio floor.